Surprise—There’s No Such Thing as Normal

 Believing in the Bell-Shaped Curve

 We’ve been taught to believe a large percentage of the population is “normal.”
-In school we learned about the bell-shaped curve and how most of us fell under the middle of the bell.
-We were taught a few of us were at the extreme ends of the curve.
-But, do we follow the supposed norm of emotionally and behaviorally well-adapted people?
+In school, we learned about the bell-shaped curve and how most of us fell under the middle of the bell.
+We were taught that a few of us were at the extreme ends of the curve.
+But do we follow the supposed norm of emotionally and behaviorally well-adapted people?
 Do we rarely experience anxieties, depressions, addictions, problems with children, and marital dysfunction?
 Do most of us have balanced and happy relationships, devoid of significant strife and loaded with fulfillment?

 No Normal Found in Clinical Practice

-Don’t Confuse Normal with Not Seeking Treatment
+Don’t Confuse Normal With Not Seeking Treatment

 We may think that normality does exist because of the sizable numbers of people who don’t seek psychological treatment.
 We may assume that these people are less emotionally or mentally perturbed or disturbed than those requesting treatment.
-Over decades we found many patients’ family members to be more emotionally ill than the patients we saw.
+Over decades we have found many patients’ family members to be more emotionally ill than the patients we saw.
 Two or more people can forge relationship problems, but only one of them may seek treatment.
 We found the seekers of psychotherapy treatment to be more distressed and inquisitive than were their ill family members.

 Why Continue to Stigmatize?

-If we all suffer with some level of emotional distress, dysfunction, or emotional or mental illness, where is the stigma?
+If we all suffer from some level of emotional distress, dysfunction, or emotional or mental illness, where is the stigma?
 Should we continue to stigmatize one another?
 What does this do to us?
 We can only perpetuate emotional and mental stigma if we have a comparison population without such problems.
 We haven’t found these people.
 We’d be better off tackling the emotional difficulties we all share from the perspective of our shared and often problem-ridden humanity, not as them (the emotionally and mentally ill) versus us, the normal.

 Holmes, A., & Patrick, L. (2018).
 "The Myth of Optimality in Clinical Neuroscience."
 Trends in Cognitive Sciences, 22:3, 241-257.